eBay/accessibility-ruleset-runner/examples/python/README.md

 #### Custom Ruleset

-From the examples/python directory, the following command is used to run the <a href="rulesets#custom-ruleset">Custom Ruleset</a>:
+To run the <a href="rulesets#custom-ruleset">Custom Ruleset</a>, run the following command from the examples/python directory:

 ```sh
 python custom.ruleset.runner.py